 How to refinance your HELOC

-By refinancing, you may be able to lock in a lower interest rate, which can save you a significant amount of money over the life of the loan.
-Additionally, refinancing could allow you to switch to a lender offering better terms or tap into more of your home's equity if its value has increased.
+Refinancing could save you a significant amount of money over the life of the loan.
+Additionally, it could allow you to tap into more of your home's equity if its value has increased.

 Refinancing a HELOC can allow you to lock in a fixed interest rate, access more home equity if your home's value has increased or switch to better terms with a new lender.